On a special class of gradient Ricci solitons: Proofs of the theorems

 {\bf Item~(iii):} Since $G$ acts freely on $F$ and by isometries on $B$ we can consider a homomorphism $h:G\to Iso(g_{B})$ to get a flat bundle $M=(B\times F)/G$, where the action of $G$ on $B\times F$ is given by $a(b,c)=(h(a)b, ca)$, $a\in G$.
 Once the $f$ and $\varphi$ are invariant by isometries of $g_{B}$, the warped metric $\overline{g}$ is $G$-invariant (considering the action just defined).
 We can pass to the quotient to get the manifold $M$ equipped with the induced Riemannian metric $\hat{g}$ and potential function $\hat{\varphi}$, which is a gradient Ricci soliton.
 To see this, note that $(B\times_f F,\varphi)$ is a gradient Ricci soliton warped product, which is locally isometric to $(M,\hat g)$, and the result follows. \end{proof}

 \begin{remark} \textnormal{In the setting of Theorem~\ref{characterization Ricci warped}, if $(B,g_B)$ has a nontrivial homotopy group, then $(\tilde{B}\times F)/\pi_1(B)$ admits a gradient Ricci soliton warped product structure with a nontrivial topology.
 This provides a first step toward understanding the construction of gradient Ricci solitons realized as general Riemannian submersions.
-To the best of our knowledge, a nontrivial example in the context of Riemannian submersions was explicitly constructed by Cao~\cite{Cao} in the special case of Kähler metrics.} \end{remark}
+A nontrivial example in the context of Riemannian submersions was explicitly constructed by Cao~\cite{Cao} in the special case of Kähler metrics.} \end{remark}